 You’ve got to appealingly present water in a way that rivals toilet water.
 This can be done by providing water in a ceramic or stainless steel bowl (both keep water nice and cool and resist bacteria buildup).
 Place the bowl out of sunlight and refill regularly with chilled water.

 Add ice cubes to it in the summer.
 (Frozen chicken broth ice cubes are also enticing.)
 You may have forgotten to fill the bowl in the first place, and your cat is simply acting upon her instinct to stay hydrated.

-You can also space several bowls throughout the house (including one near the bathroom, so kitty will gravitate to it instead of the toilet).
-This is especially important if you have several cats, since they are territorial animals and will stake out their own specific bowl.
+You can also space several bowls throughout the house (including one near the bathroom, so the kitty will gravitate to it instead of the toilet).
+This is especially important if you have several cats since they are territorial animals and will stake out their own specific bowl.